-Here is what meditation is in a nutshell, when you get rid of all the philosophies, all the techniques, traditions & perspectives meditation is to be ‘aware’ of the present moment.
+Here is what meditation is in a nutshell, when you get rid of all the philosophies, all the techniques, traditions and perspectives meditation is to be ‘aware’ of the present moment.

 It’s that simple?

-And yet is precisely because it is that simple that it is challenging for a lot of people to just in the most natural sense of the word simple, to just be….
+And yet it is precisely because it is that simple that it is challenging for a lot of people, in the most natural sense of the word simple, to just be….

-So then meditation gets turned into this thing that needs to ‘done’.
-Put on the to do list.
+So then meditation gets turned into this thing that needs to be “done.”
+Put it on the to do list.
 The errands.

 You see that?

-And I’ve looked into several meditation applications and the one thing that I feel has yet to take the world of ‘meditators’ to a deeper sensation of peace unimaginable is the disidentification with thought.
+I’ve looked into several meditation applications and the one thing that I feel has yet to take the world of “meditators” to a deeper sensation of peace unimaginable is the disidentification with thought.